dolysis/fobword/Raspberry_pi_zero_w_-_usb_dongle.md

 If you want to [shutdown](https://www.tecmint.com/shutdown-poweroff-halt-and-reboot-commands-in-linux/) the Raspberry Pi you can use `sudo poweroff`.

 For more information on the Raspberry Pi, and how you can use it, you can use the [official documentation](https://www.raspberrypi.org/documentation/)

+## **Additional**

+### **Creating a new user**

+[Making a new user](https://www.raspberrypi.org/documentation/linux/usage/users.md) on a Raspberry Pi is the same process as it would be on Linux.

+Creating new users will be done with the `sudo adduser USER` command, where you replace `USER` with a username of your choice.
+The `sudo` is required because this is a `root` command (like `raspi-config` previously).
+After entering the command, you will be prompted for a password.
+You can leave this blank by just pressing enter if you do not want a password for this user.
+This will make a normal user without elevated privileges.

+If you need to change the password of a user, there is the `passwd` command.
+After using this, the user will be prompted to enter a new password and confirm it.
+Alternatively you can run `passwd` from an elevated user to change the password of other users (e.g. `sudo passwd bob` will change the password for user `bob`).

+#### **User Groups**

+If a user needs to have elevated privileges, you need to add it to the `sudo` group.
+Appending users to a group can be done with `sudo adduser USER GROUP` where you replace `GROUP` with the group name, which in this case would be `sudo` (e.g. `sudo adduser bob sudo`).

+You can also adjust an existing user's groups with the [`usermod`](https://linuxize.com/post/usermod-command-in-linux/) command.
+Because this is a `root` command, you need to execute it from a user with elevated privileges.
+To add an existing user to a group, or multiple groups, the syntax will be `sudo usermod -a -G GROUPS USER`.

+- `-a` is to append a user to the supplemented groups without removing it from other groups.
+- `-G` is for a list of supplemented groups. **Note:** `-G` needs to be capital G because `-g` is a different parameter, and it needs to be a comma separated list without spaces in between (e.g. `group1,group2,group3`).
+You can view more information about `usermod` and its parameters by typing `usermod --help` in the command line.

+An example command will look like `sudo usermod -a -G sudo,builder bob`.

+### **Changing the hostname**

+Changing the hostname of the Raspberry Pi can be done in two ways.

+**Note:** When changing the hostname only use letters a to z, digits 0 to 9 and the hyphen character.
+It may not begin or end with a hyphen, nor contain any other character than previously described.

+The first is using the terminal to change the necessary file directly.
+To open the file, use `sudo nano /etc/hostname`.

+- `nano` is a Linux command-line text editor.
+- `/etc/` is a folder which contains all of your system configuration files. `etc` stands for et cetera, it is used for a collection of files that do not fit in other folders.
+- `hostname` is the file we want to edit.
+It only contains one line, the name you want to edit.

+Because `/etc/` contains configuration files you need to be careful with changing contents, and thus `sudo` is needed to confirm write privileges.
+When you have opened the file, you should see raspberrypi.
+Changing this will change the hostname of the device _after reboot_.
+To save the changes use `CTRL-o` and press enter.
+To exit nano use `CTRL-x` and to see extra information/help use `CTRL-g`.

+The second is using `sudo raspi-config`.
+In the menu, navigate to `System Options` and then `Hostname`, where - after a description of what _not_ to do - you can change and save the new hostname.